 Depending on the outcome of all of this, you may or may not need other tests.
 These might include blood tests or scans.

 Did you find this information useful?

-- Tinnitus; NICE CKS, April 2010
+- Tinnitus; NICE CKS, April 2010 (UK access only)

 - Phillips JS, McFerran D; Tinnitus Retraining Therapy (TRT) for tinnitus.
 Cochrane Database Syst Rev. 2010 Mar 17 3:CD007330.